 What’s a Good VO2 Max for Me?
+Your Aerobic Fitness Explained

 VO2 max is the number that describes your cardiorespiratory fitness.
-It’s a single number that captures your heart, lungs, circulatory system, and muscle stats all working independently and together.
+It’s a single number that captures your heart, lungs, circulatory system, and muscle cells all working independently and together.
 And not surprisingly, your VO2 max is connected to health, performance and longevity.

 At the same time, many people find VO2 max difficult to understand on their Garmin smartwatch.
 Why?
-First, mixing letters, numbers and abbreviations together makes things look scary and complicated.
+Maybe mixing letters, numbers and abbreviations together makes things look scary and complicated.
 Let’s skip past that problem for a moment.
 If you are really interested in fitness, then you will be fine with a funny name.

 Understanding VO2 Max